kfehlhauer/blg/content/about/index.md

 2/2022 - Present
 ### Chief Data Architect
 #### Stellantis: Remote
-Spearheaded the creation and currently manages the data platform team, encompassing data, DevOps, and software engineers.
-Key focus includes overseeing all vehicle telemetry data for distinguished Stellantis brands, such as Maserati and Ram trucks, and collaborating with partners to deliver robust data products at an enterprise scale.
+Responsible for all the data architecture decisions within Stellantis’s Global Analytics and Data Products organization.

 Key Accomplishments and Responsibilities:
+- Created a 20-plus data engineering and DevOps organization across multiple continents.
+- Forecasted and managed a multimillion-dollar data platform budget.
-- Set the strategic roadmap and vision for enterprise-scale data engineering utilizing Databricks Spark and Delta Lake
+- Set the strategic roadmap and vision for enterprise-scale data engineering utilizing Databricks Spark, Kubernetes, and Delta Lake to construct a multi-petabyte data platform.
-- Created a 20-plus data engineering and DevOps organization
+- Directly enabled hundreds of Stellantis employees to work with data at scale.
+- Architected systems for the data collection from research and production vehicles at the petabyte scale.
+- Collaborating with AI teams to deliver large language models (LLM) into production.
+- Set the direction for properly handling personal identifying information (PII) within my department.
+- Reduced complexity and bureaucracy to enable the prompt delivery of systems.
-- Orchestrated the consolidation of legacy data systems from two distinct car companies: FCA LLC and PSA Group
+- Managed consolidating multiple data systems from two car companies: FCA LLC and PSA Group.
-- Constructed a multi-petabyte data platform leveraging Airflow, Kubernetes, and Spark
-- Pioneered the introduction of Spark streaming to process billions of daily records
-- Forecasted and managed a multimillion-dollar data platform budget
-- Successfully migrated data from various on-premise data sources to the cloud
-- Regularly report on status and progress directly to C-suite leadership
-- Champion IT innovation to enhance data accessibility and utility through thoughtful design and technology choices
-- Partnered with data privacy officers to implement effective anonymization strategies, protecting personally identifiable information (PII)
-- Established infrastructure supporting machine learning to enrich the vehicle cockpit experience
-- Continuously exploring technologies like Rust to improve system performance, lower costs, and environmental impact
+- Expanded the data engineering toolset with GitHub Copilot and DBT.
+- Introducing Rust-based query engines using Data Fusion and delta-rs.
+- Exploring portable architectures that enable Stellantis to operate where cloud vendors are unavailable.
-- Cultivated a robust engineering culture committed to continuous learning and skill expansion
+- Cultivated a robust engineering culture committed to continuous learning and skill expansion.
-- Collaborated with partners to foster innovations in engineering and marketing
 _____